helix-editor/helix/book/src/guides/injection.md

 Writing language injection queries allows one to highlight a specific node as a different language.
-In addition to the [standard][upstream-docs] language injection options used by tree-sitter, there are a few Helix specific extensions that allow for more control.
+In addition to the [standard][upstream-docs] language injection options used by tree-sitter, there are a few Silicon specific extensions that allow for more control.

 An example of a simple query that would highlight all strings as bash in Nix:
 ```scm